 - Revenue Recognition: Beware of timing differences in recognizing revenue and expenses.
 You may have just landed a big six-figure job, and this may skew the results significantly.
 Alternatively, you may have just paid a large expense that would inflate your expenses.
-Most small and mid-sized businesses do not perform proper accrual accounting, and either use a cash-based system or a hybrid system (cash and accrual The tax cost of an asset after deducting for depreciation.
-B...).
-Additionally, since you are working off interim financial statements, your A general term used for anyone who performs accounting funct... will not have made the final entries into your system for items such as depreciation.
+Most small and mid-sized businesses do not perform proper accrual accounting, and either use a cash-based system or a hybrid system (cash and accrual basis).
+Additionally, since you are working off interim financial statements, your accountant will not have made the final entries into your system for items such as An annual tax deduction that allows for the loss of value of....
 For these reasons, it’s important to tell the buyer the story behind the numbers.

 - Monthly Revenue Chart: We also recommend showing the buyer a chart of the monthly revenue for your business.
 Look at the chart below.
 While there are major spikes in revenue, the overall trend is positive.
 You can also see that the major spikes and valleys are normal for this business.
 Focusing on these short-term trends can skew a buyer’s perspective.
 Show the buyer a chart of your business’s monthly revenue to prevent this inaccurate perspective.

 Look at the revenue chart above.
 Do these spikes or dips in revenue look like normal occurrence for this business or industry?
 Peaks and valleys appear to be normal for this business.